Maksims/mr-Observer/API.md

 <a name="Observer+get"></a>

 ### .get([path]) ⇒ <code>\*</code>
-Get data by path.
+Get data by a specific path.
 Returns raw data based on path.
 If path is not provided will return root data of observer.
 This data should not be modified by application logic, and is subject to change by obseerver functions.

 **Returns**: <code>\*</code> - Data based on provided path.